Benefits of Brahmi and How It Differs from Gotu Kola

 Indian pennywort, thyme-leafed gratiola, water hyssop, or herb of grace are some of the other common names for brahmi.

-Brahmi has been used for centuries in the Ayurvedic system of medicine.
+Brahmi herb has been used for centuries in the Ayurvedic system of medicine.
 Either by itself or with a combination of other herbs, brahmi has long been an important medicine in Ayurveda.

 In renowned Ayurvedic medical texts like the Dravyaguna Vijnana (herbal pharmacology), brahmi has been categorized under medhya herbs.